From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Introduction

-Recent progress on image-to-image translation techniques makes them suitable to tackle the above-mentioned lithography simulation (i.e., Layout-to-SEM) and photomask optimization (i.e., SEM-to-Layout) problems.
+Recent progress on image-to-image translation techniques makes them suitable to tackle the lithography simulation (i.e., Layout-to-SEM) and photomask optimization (i.e., SEM-to-Layout) problems mentioned above.
 However, these two issues are more complicated than general image-to-image translation problems.
 Take Layout-to-SEM prediction for example.
-First of all, the domain of IC layout images and the domain of SEM images are heterogeneous.
+First of all, the domain of IC layout images and that of SEM images are heterogeneous.
 An IC layout is a purely man-made blueprint with only lines and rectangles on it, and hence it is noise-free and artifact-free.
-On the contrary, an SEM image is formed by the intensity of detected signal from raster-scanning the IC surface with a focused electron beam.
-In additional to the continuous shape distortions introduced by the lithography and etching processes, the SEM imaging process itself also suffers from several kinds of interference (e.g., scan-line noise and shading).
-This fact leads SEM images to a significantly different domain from that formed by layout images.
+On the contrary, an SEM image is formed from the intensity of detected signal from raster-scanning the IC surface with a focused electron beam.
+Besides the continuous shape distortions introduced by the lithography and etching processes, the SEM imaging process itself also suffers from several kinds of interference (e.g., scan-line noise and shading).
+This fact leads SEM images to a significantly different domain from the layout-image domain.
 Hence, this issue is essentially a cross-domain image matching and translation problem.
-Second, in order to predict the corresponding SEM image from an IC layout, our solution must be capable of characterizing the shape correspondence between these two domains of images.
-This fact raises an unsupervised cross-domain image matching problem, which usually has not been concerned in general image-to-image translation techniques, and thus it requires a more sophisticated solution, as the concerns stated in \cite{aberman2018neural,zhou2016learning}.
-Third, for mask optimization problem, it is very costly to collect a comprehensive set of ground-truth OPC-corrected photomasks, making the training of a photomask optimization network infeasible.
+Second, in order to predict the corresponding SEM image from an IC layout, our solution must be capable of finding the shape correspondence between these two domains of images.
+This fact raises an unsupervised cross-domain image matching issue, which usually has not been concerned in general image-to-image translation techniques.
+Thus it requires a more sophisticated solution, as the concerns stated in \cite{aberman2018neural,zhou2016learning}.
+Third, for the mask optimization problem, it is very costly to collect a comprehensive set of reference OPC-corrected photomasks, making the training of a photomask optimization network infeasible.